MichaelKraft/bootstrap/README.md

 # Bootstrap

 A script to bootstrap a fresh Mac to fully configured.
-Current as of El Capitan.
+Current as of Sierra.

+* Disables root password.

 ## Included Software